pierreis/erlang-xxhash/README.md

 ## Bug reports and feature requests

-You are very welcome to contribute to Testbench.
+You are very welcome to contribute to this library.
 To do so, simply report bugs, submit feature requests or make pull requests on Github: https://github.com/pierresforge/erlang-xxhash.